Yottaa Introduces Web Performance Madness

-A glance at the data will reveal that these lower scoring pages are much more complex, with many more assets and much ?heavier? overall weight.
-The best sites on this benchmark are less than 500 kilobytes, whereas the worst are over 3 megabytes.
-That?s a big difference.
-And since the sites all look similar, that means it all comes down to optimization?that is, what the web teams are doing to combine and compress those big assets and require as few trips as possible.
+A glance at the data will reveal that these lower-scoring pages are much more complex, with many more assets and much “heavier” overall weight.
+The best sites on this benchmark are less than 500 kilobytes, whereas the worst is over 3 megabytes.
+That’s a big difference.
+And since the sites all look similar, that means it all comes down to optimization – that is, what the web teams are doing to combine and compress those big assets and require as few trips as possible.

 Why all the Fuss about Performance?

 Website speed matters, even for basketball teams.
 Fans looking for the latest on their favorite team will be dismayed to find a slow website, and will probably divert to one of the many other sports portals online.
-That?s not good for the school?s image.
-The athletics websites of large schools like the ones who typically field NCAA tournament teams are just as important as websites of any large business.
+That’s not good for the school’s image.
+The athletics websites of large schools like the ones that typically field NCAA tournament teams are just as important as the websites of any large business.
 The basketball teams are often huge revenue and PR generators for the schools, and they deserve websites that can serve those purposes well.

 Be Sure to Check In!